 2.01 A student shall have the prerogative to repeat courses and have only the second grade earned, even if it is lower than the first grade, count in the calculation of the retention/graduation GPA, up to a maximum of four (4) courses but not to exceed 18 hours, in the courses in which the original grade earned was a "D" or "F".

-2.02 Both attempts of a repeated course shall be recorded on the transcript with the earned grade for each listed in the semester earned.
-The EXPLANATION OF GRADES section of the transcript will note that only the second grade earned is used in the calculation of the retention/graduation GPA.
+2.02 All attempts of a repeated course shall be recorded on the transcript with the earned grade for each listed in the semester earned (official transcripts do not display grades for individual transfer courses).
+The transcript denotes which grades used in the calculation of the retention/graduation GPA.

 2.03 If a student repeats an individual course more than once, all grades earned, with the exception of the first, are used to calculate the retention/graduation GPA.